MakerBay/Marine_Litter_Detective/README.md

 ## [Electronics](https://github.com/MakerBay/Trashtracker/tree/master/Electronics)
 ![Electonics](https://c1.staticflickr.com/3/2911/33684464920_3e7cd0a56f_z.jpg)

-The device is equiped with a 3.3V arduino pro mini
+The devices are equipped with a 3.3V Arduino Pro Mini

 ## [Casing](https://github.com/MakerBay/Trashtracker/tree/master/Coconut)

 We are trying to get our electronics as "eco" as possible, so the housing of our electronics is mainly composed of
 - Wax / Paraffin: to make the electronics fully waterproof and float
 - Tissue paper: to enhance the wax structure with the fibres to make it stronger

 <hr>